dogukannn/dogukannn.github.io/_posts/2022/2022-04-10-creating-surfaces-with-bezier-curves.markdown

   </div>
 </div>

-I started my implementation with defining these surface equations as matrix calculations.
-With these matrices we can easily sample our points in wanted intervals.
+I started my implementation by defining these surface equations as matrix calculations.
+With these matrices, we can easily sample our points in wanted intervals.
 I created three different matrices for each dimension `(x,y,z)` with 16 different control points.
-After that, I defined Bezier curves base matrix which comes from the wanted control points interpolation in polynomials.
-Then with the following equations we can sample our points through the two directions which we created our curves on in the interval `u x w = [0,1]x[0,1]`.
+After that, I defined the Bezier curves base matrix which comes from the wanted control points interpolation in polynomials.
+Then with the following equations, we can sample our points through the two directions in which we created our curves on in the interval `u x w = [0,1]x[0,1]`.

 <div class="fig figcenter fighighlight">
   <img src="/post_assets/0/bezier_equations.png">